Spectral Imbalance Causes Forgetting in Low-Rank Continual Adaptation: The Proposed Approach

 This operation ensures $\mathbf U^{+\top}\mathbf U^{+}=\mathbf I_r$, and since $\mathbf Y\in\mathrm{Null}(\mathbf G^\top)$, it also preserves the linear constraint $\mathbf G^\top \mathbf U^{+}=\mathbf 0$.
 In practice, $(\mathbf Y^\top \mathbf Y)^{-\frac12}$ can be computed via an eigendecomposition (or SVD) of the small $r\times r$ matrix $\mathbf Y^\top \mathbf Y$.

 \paragraph{Practical implementation with standard optimizers.} Although the formulation suggests Riemannian optimization, classical Riemannian solvers are impractical in deep learning and can be incompatible with standard first-order optimizers such as SGD with momentum or Adam.
-We therefore adopt a projected optimization scheme that combines manifold constraints with standard optimizers as in Algorithm~\ref{alg:one_step_U}: Euclidean gradients are projected onto the tangent space (line 3), updated by the optimizer (line 6), projected again to remove infeasible components (line 8), and finally retracted onto the manifold (line 13).
+We therefore adopt a projected optimization scheme that combines manifold constraints with standard optimizers as in Alg.~\ref{alg:one_step_U}: Euclidean gradients are projected onto the tangent space (line 3), updated by the optimizer (line 6), projected again to remove infeasible components (line 8), and finally retracted onto the manifold (line 13).
+Fig.~\ref{fig:one_step_geom} provides a geometric illustration of one-step optimization on the restricted Stiefel manifold in low dimensions, where the standard Stiefel manifold is represented by the unit sphere in three-dimensional space.
 This retains the behavior of modern optimizers while enforcing the constraints that help reduce cross-task interference.

 \paragraph{Initialization of structured task updates.} For the $t$-th task, we initialize $(s_t, \mathbf{U}_t, \mathbf{V}_t)$ from the projected task gradient.
 We first collect a small gradient snapshot $\mathcal{G}_t$ from task $t$ and project it onto the null space of $\mathbf{G}_{t-1}$ via $\mathcal{G}_t^{\text{proj}} = \mathbf{P}_{\perp \mathbf{G}_{t-1}}\mathcal{G}_t$, which removes components aligned with previously acquired knowledge.
 SVD of $\mathcal{G}_t^{\text{proj}}$ then provides a task-aligned basis, from which we take the leading $r$ singular vectors to form $\mathbf{U}_t^{(0)}$ and $\mathbf{V}_t^{(0)}$.
 By construction, $\mathbf{U}_t^{(0)}$ already satisfies $\mathbf{G}_{t-1}^\top \mathbf{U}_t^{(0)}=0$, ensuring a feasible initialization that respects the gradient-orthogonality constraint.
 The scalar $s_t$, which controls the overall update magnitude, is initialized separately.
 Recent work such as LiNeS~\citep{wang2025lines} show that deeper layers benefit from larger update scales, while shallower layers prefer smaller ones.
 Following this trend, we adopt a simple depth-aware initialization for $s_t$, which stabilizes optimization in practice.
-Detailed information of depth-aware initialization is presented in Appendix~\ref{app:implementation} and the complete training procedure is summarized in Algorithm~\ref{alg:overall_cl}.
+Detailed information of depth-aware initialization is presented in Appendix~\ref{app:implementation} and the complete training procedure is summarized in Alg.~\ref{alg:overall_cl}.